You are here

 • Where access is refused, the patient will be advised in writing of the reasons for refusal.
 This will include any information about other means by which access may be facilitated.

 • A patient will not be permitted to remove any of the contents of their dental file from the practice, nor will they be permitted to alter or erase information contained in the dental record.
-However, if any of the information we have about a patient is inaccurate, a patient is encouraged to ask us to alter their records accordingly, in writing.
+However, if any of the information we have about a patient is inaccurate, a patient is encouraged to ask us to alter their records accordingly in writing.

 • Generally, records will be transferred by the practice (on behalf of consenting patients) from one treating practitioner to another.
-In limited circumstances patients will be required to collect their records in person or may request in writing that records are provided to another authorised person.
+In limited circumstances, patients will be required to collect their records in person or may request in writing that records be provided to another authorised person.

-• If a patient, or authorised person, is collecting a copy of dental records, they may be required to provide identification.
-Where possible this should be photographic identification.
+• If a patient or authorised person is collecting a copy of dental records, they may be required to provide identification.
+Where possible, this should be photographic identification.

 Comment

-1. Enquiries: low level matters where an explanation or clarification of circumstances satisfies or resolves the patient's concerns.
+1. Enquiries: low-level matters where an explanation or clarification of circumstances satisfies or resolves the patient's concerns.
 No further risk or future action against the dental practitioner or practice is indicated

 2. Notification: a complication or incident that has not caused the patient to make any complaint or claim but has the potential to become a complaint or claim in the future.
 The dental practitioner involved will consult their professional association in these matters for guidance on handling the incident and whether notification to the professional indemnity insurer is required.
-The dental practitioner's management of such complications or incident will be compatible with the practice's open disclosure process.
+The dental practitioner's management of such complications or incidents will be compatible with the practice's open disclosure process.

-3. Complaint or Claim: matters in which a patient, or person on behalf of the patient, has made a verbal or written complaint to the practitioner or to a statutory or legal body, regarding some element of treatment that has been provided by the dental practitioner to the patient.
+3. Complaint or Claim: matters in which a patient, or person on behalf of the patient, has made a verbal or written complaint to the practitioner or to a statutory or legal body regarding some element of treatment that has been provided by the dental practitioner to the patient.
 The dental practitioner involved will consult their professional association and their professional indemnity insurer prior to responding to the matter.

-In the event of a patient complaint, all staff at Caboolture Dental Group should use the following complaint handling policy:
+In the event of a patient complaint, all staff at Caboolture Dental Group should use the following complaint-handling policy:

-• Provide an open environment for a patient to share their dissatisfaction with us directly, whilst respecting the patient’s right to have a concern heard by an independent third party such:
+• Provide an open environment for a patient to share their dissatisfaction with us directly whilst respecting the patient’s right to have a concern heard by an independent third party such:

 • The Dental Board of Australia